3D Printing Trends: Six Major Developments

 Close to 100% of participants say they use 3D printing to produce functional or end-use parts.
 Of course, the levels at which they do varies.
 Almost 80% report using additive manufacturing to produce at least 25-50% of their functional or end-use parts.

-2. The Growth Projections for 3D Printing is Higher Than Ever
+2. Growth Projections for the 3D Printing Industry are Higher Than Ever

 The outlook for the future of 3D printing is extremely positive.
 The manufacturing stakeholders involved in decisions around 3D printing expect significant growth.
 Ninety-seven percent of manufacturers polled expect their use of 3D printing to grow within the next five years.